Sraddha: faith | Smrti: memory | Samadhi: contemplation | Prajna: discernment, wisdom, insight | Purakah: precedes | Itaresam: for the others

 For this alternative route, in the form of a formula (which not only attains, but also maintains, Samadhi, as well as shows the process and the benefits of the process, for attaining Samadhi), faith is key, and the most foundational ingredient that one must possess and utilize.

-The solid ground of faith allows you to step forward into the unknown space of time unfolding in every moment and into all of the possibilities and potential possibilities that could exist or unfold, with trust and confidence that connection and understanding will come to you when you apply astute attention and effort, even if you are not yet done with all of your work and are still progressing toward full connection and greater awareness/expression each day.
+The solid ground of faith (in yourself and the Truth of the Self that you must come into directly) allows you to step forward into the unknown space of time unfolding in every moment and into all of the possibilities and potential possibilities that could exist or unfold, with trust and confidence that connection and understanding will come to you/are there for you when you apply astute attention and effort that comes from earnest desire/longing to be free, even if you are not yet “done” with all of your work (which, again, is dissolving your ignorant identification with limited form) and you are still progressing toward full connection and greater awareness/expression each day.

-When your faith is strong and “whole,” like Jesus would say, however, nothing can shake your connection to the truth, and, therefore, nothing can shake your ability to fully realize your truth of full self-awareness.
+When your faith is strong and “whole,” like Jesus would say, however, nothing can shake your connection to the Truth, and, therefore, nothing can shake your ability to come to full Self-awareness.

-Here in vigor, the opinions of others do not matter, unfortunate setbacks are only learning experiences, “failures” and seeming trials and tribulations only help you to deepen your faith, and none of life’s uncertainties, or even any current cloudiness and confusion in your mind, can shake your resolve to continue moving forward on your path.
-This does not only ensure the longevity of your practice (as is recommended in Sutra 14), but also deepens your will, and your “thy will be done (trusting will)” as well, which will give you more fuel and understanding to use in order to press forward in faith that is strong enough to remove any blockages/distortions that might present themselves along the way.
+Here in vigor, the opinions of others do not matter (because why would they when most people are filled with mental-emotional distortions, unconscious biases, and conditional attachments anyway, unable to see Reality clearly until they themselves have full connection with the Truth?–at which point opinions are discarded as basic delusions at their core), unfortunate setbacks are only learning experiences, “failures” do not exist (because you recognize the illusory nature of the concept and term), all pure-desires are fulfilled in your eternally-present wholeness/completion that is steady-focused on opening up more fully to the Truth of all that you are, seeming trials and tribulations only help you to deepen your faith, and none of life’s uncertainties, or even any current cloudiness and confusion in your mind, can shake your resolve to continue moving forward on your path.
+This does not only ensure the longevity of your practice (as is recommended in Sutra 14), but also deepens your will, and your “thy will be done (trusting will)” as well, which will give you more fuel and understanding to use to press forward in faith that is strong enough to remove any blockages/distortions that might present themselves along the way.

 Which is why the next ingredient in this formula is memory, but not the personal ruminating one that was discussed before.